-- investigate the contribution that classical and contemporary research has made to the understanding of the functioning of the nervous system and to the understanding of biological, psychological and social factors that influence learning and memory. - investigate how the human nervous system enables a person to interact with the world around them. - explore how stress may affect a person's psychological functioning and consider stress as a psychobiological process, including emerging research into the relationship between the gut and the brain in psychological functioning. - investigate how mechanisms of learning and memory lead to the acquisition of knowledge and the development of new and changed behaviours. - consider models to explain learning and memory as well as the interconnectedness of brain regions involved in memory. - The use of mnemonics to improve memory is explored, including Aboriginal and Torres Strait Islander peoples' use of place as a repository of memory. - A student-designed scientific investigation involving the generation of primary data related to mental processes and psychological functioning is undertaken in either Unit 3 or Unit 4.
+- investigate the contribution that classical and contemporary research has made to the understanding of the functioning of the nervous system and to the understanding of biological, psychological and social factors that influence learning and memory. - investigate how the human nervous system enables a person to interact with the world around them. - explore how stress may affect a person's psychological functioning and consider stress as a psychobiological process, including emerging research into the relationship between the gut and the brain in psychological functioning. - investigate how mechanisms of learning and memory lead to the acquisition of knowledge and the development of new and changed - consider models to explain learning and memory as well as the interconnectedness of brain regions involved in memory. - The use of mnemonics to improve memory is explored, including Aboriginal and Torres Strait Islander peoples' use of place as a repository of memory.